RyanLatimer/StockSight/README.md

 **Please Note:** While StockSight provides predictions based on historical data, the accuracy of predictions is not guaranteed.
 Users should exercise caution when making investment decisions.

+### Future Development
+The development of StockSight has been halted by the developers due to frutiless attempts at creating a working model.
+If this project interests you an you would like to take part developing it, feel free to do as such.
+If a working model can be created, this project will become something truly great.

 ## Table of Contents

 - [Features](#features)